-R0450 R0460 Own funds when using the D&A, exclusively or in combination of method 1 RB450 Own funds aggregated when using the D&A and combination of method RB460 Own funds aggregated when using the D&A and combination of method net of IGT R0520 RRDSD total available own funds to meet the consolidated group SCR Recycluding own funds from other financial sector and from the undertakings included via DBA) 200200 tota avalante own funds to meet the minimum consolicated group suck KU560 lotal eligible own funds to meet the consolidated group SLR (excluding own funds from other financial sector and from the undertakings included via DEA) K05/0 R05/0 Total eligible own funds to meet the minimum consolidated group SLR (group)
+Own funds when using the DEA, exclusively or in combination of method 1 Own funds aggregated when using the DEA and combination of method

+- R0460 R0450 - Own funds aggregated when using the $\ensuremath{\text{D}\ensuremath{\hat{\textbf{H}}}\xspace}\xspace$ and combination of method net of IGT - Total available own funds to meet the consolidated group SCR (excluding own funds from other financial sector and from the undertakings included via D&A).
+Total available own funds to meet the romsolidated group SCR Total eligble own funds to meet the consolidated group SCR (excluding own funds from other financial sector and from the undertakings included via DEA).
+Total eligble own funds to meet the minimum consolidated group SCR (excluding own funds from other financial sector and from the undertakings included via DEA). - R0520 R0530 R0560 R0570